TLS Keylog

 <label> <client_random_hex> <secret_hex>

 The label tells Wireshark which secret this is.
-For TLS 1.3 you'll see (per connection):
+For TLS 1.3 each connection emits four lines:

 CLIENT_HANDSHAKE_TRAFFIC_SECRET <client_random> <secret>